-PS: Switching off carbs can sometimes result in cramping of muscles during intense workouts.
+Switching off carbs can sometimes result in cramping of muscles during intense workouts.

 Taking a potassium supplement and a zero carb BCAA mixture with salt keeps muscle cramps and fatigue at bay.
 If you have enough salts in your diet, this wouldn’t be an issue.